 The information on this page represents tip-of-the-iceberg fast facts about the UWM Libraries' resources and services.
 Be sure to explore all of the TABs on this Library Guide to discover how UWM librarians can help you and your students succeed.
+You can also request a WALKING TOUR of the Library!

 The UWM Libraries is contained within the Golda Meir Library building, directly north of the Student Union.